dennisferron/JamQuest/README.md

 ## Credits
 Cursor Custodian by PolyMars was used as example for code and project organization.
-Ground tiles from Kenney Pixel Platformer farm expansion.
+Example tile mapes from https://github.com/jamesbowman/tiled-maps.
 TMX C Loader from https://github.com/baylej/tmx to load Tiled maps.